lcxfs1991/html-res-webpack-plugin/README.md

 - v1.3.3 remove inline resource
 - v1.3.4 fix removeing inline resource bug
 - v2.0.0 upgrade some dependencies and improve test cases
+- v2.0.1 not inline when in dev mode